Tuscany is quintessential Italy.

 Probably best known for the red-tiled cathedral dome that rises over the city, Florence, should not be missed on your visit to Tuscany.
 As the birthplace of the Renaissance, it’s a city steeped in history.

 If you enjoy great views, climb to the top of the Duomo dome or Giotto’s bell tower.
 Or if you love amazing art don’t miss the Galleria dell’Accademia (home of Michelangelo’s David) or the beautiful Uffizi Gallery.
-And of course, you’ll need to see the famous Ponte Vecchio bridge that spans the Arno River.
+And of course, you’ll need to see the famous Ponte Vecchio bridge that spans the Arno River and the nearby Pitti Palace, one of many beautiful European palaces.

 There are also many Florence hidden gems you should make a point of seeing if you want to get off the beaten path.
 You can see monastery cells decorated with Fra Angelico frescoes at San Marco and many small churches that don’t get the same attention as the popular Duomo.